-In the diverse world that is Paganism, the varied Paths all have varied observances.
+In Paganism’s diverse world, the varied Paths have varied observances.

 The Wheel of the Year is not the end all be all or the de facto standard.
 It is a commonality.

 We now live in an age of information, where more facts, history, and mythologies are readily available at our fingertips.
-The evolution and reform of Paganism is inevitable as new facts are presented, and we are always hesitant of any change in a deeply held world view.
+The evolution and reform of Paganism is inevitable as new facts are presented, and we are always hesitant about any change in a deeply held worldview.

 Paganism has always asked us only to go with the flow of nature in finding our spiritual truth.